Inside one of the Maldives' most expensive resorts

 Leave the suit and tie at home

 So is Soneva Jani worth the price?
-It all depends on what sort of traveler you are.
+It all depends what kind of traveler you are.

 Luxurious as it is, Soneva Jani isn't for everyone.